divio/divio-cloud-docs/how-to/migrate-existing-project.rst

 Select the Boilerplate you want to use.
 Several are available, with different built-in frontend components to work with.
 If you choose a complex Boilerplate and later decide that you don't need its functionality, it's easy to remove from a project.
-However, select the *Blank Boilerplate* if you are sure you'd rather to set up and manage your site's frontend starting from scratch.
+However, select the *Blank Boilerplate* if you are sure you'd rather set up and manage your site's frontend starting from scratch.

 See :ref:`about-boilerplates` for more on the subject.